-Since the introduction of the Tree Sparrow (Passer montanus) from Europe to Australia in 1863-64, it has not spread far, reaching only western Gippsland and the southeastern Riverina, New South Wales as far north as Cowra.
-Although not as tied to man as the House Sparrow, it still keeps to urban parks and gardens planted with exotic trees and shrubs and has not intruded into natural woods and forests.
-This little bird is also known as Mountain Sparrow.
-The size of the Tree sparrow is approximately 140-150 mm in length.
+Since the introduction of the Tree Sparrow (Passer montanus) from Europe to Australia in 1863–64, it has not spread far, reaching only western Gippsland and the southeastern Riverina, New South Wales, as far north as Cowra.
+Although not as tied to man as the House Sparrow, it still keeps urban parks and gardens planted with exotic trees and shrubs and has not intruded into natural woods and forests.
+This little bird is also known as a mountain sparrow.
+The size of the tree sparrow is approximately 140–150 mm in length.

 Although not as tied to man as the House Sparrow, it still keeps to urban parks and gardens planted with exotic trees and shrubs and has not intruded into natural woods and forests.

 There is no difference between the sexes.
-The crown is chestnut; the rest of the upper parts are chestnut-brown streaked black.
-Wings and tail brown, wing coverts with two white bars.
+The crown is chestnut; the rest of the upper parts are chestnut-brown and streaked black.
+Wings and tail are brown, wing coverts have two white bars.
 Cheeks are white with black spot-on ear coverts; underparts are grey-white with a small black bib on the throat.
 Eyes are red-brown.
 Bill is black.
-Feet light brown.
+Feet are light brown.
 The immature are duller than adults.

 Both sexes share nest-building, incubation, and the feeding of young, often rearing two broods a season.
 The birds nest through spring and summer, pairing permanently.
-Moreover, the Breeding and nesting season occurs in September-January.
+Moreover, the Breeding and nesting seasons occur in September-January.
 Nest a compact dome of grasses, with a side entrance.
-The nest is decorated and lined with feathers; usually placed in a tree whole, in a bush, or, less regularly, a crevice in a building.
+The nest is decorated and lined with feathers; it is usually placed in a tree, in a bush, or, less regularly, a crevice in a building.

-The Tree sparrow is found in central Victoria, including Melbourne, to eastern Riverina, New South Wales.
+The tree sparrow lays 4 to 6 glossed, brown-white eggs, with fine dots of brown or chestnut.
+The eggs are oval in shape, about 20 x 14 mm.
+The incubation period is about 12–14 days, for both sexes.
+Both sexes fed the young, who fledged in 12–14 days.
+As far as its distribution, the tree sparrow is found in central Victoria, including Melbourne, and eastern Riverina, New South Wales.
 Its natural range extended from Europe to eastern Asia and the Moluccas.
-There are about seven races, but only one introduced in Australia.
+There are about seven races, but only one has been introduced in Australia.

 Since the introduction of the Tree Sparrow from Europe to Australia in 1863-64, it has not spread far, reaching only western Gippsland and the southeastern Riverina